Emergency Dentistry – Chevy Chase, MD

 Keys to Preventing Dental Emergencies

-• Always wear a nightguard if you grind your teeth and a mouthguard whenever you play sports.
+Tip: Have a nightguard made if you grind your teeth too!

 Dental Emergency FAQs